Vasodilators for Dogs in Canada: Top 7 Prescription Options for 2026

 Vasodilator agents relax blood vessels to lower systemic and pulmonary blood pressure in dogs with heart disease or hypertension.
 Common prescription examples include hydralazine formulations and nitrates, and selective pulmonary vasodilators such as sildenafil.
 These medicines are frequently used alongside ACE inhibitors, diuretics, or positive inotropes to optimize hemodynamics and symptom control.
-Canadian pet owners and veterinarians prefer specific vasodilators based on the type of hypertension (systemic versus pulmonary), route and flexibility of dosing (tablet, ointment, or compounded suspension), safety profile, monitoring requirements, and local availability.
-For many owners, appeal comes from proven clinical benefit, straightforward dosing for outpatient use, and access to veterinary guidance and compounding services in Canada to suit small or difficult-to-dose patients.
+In Canada, veterinarians and pet owners choose vasodilators based on the type of hypertension (systemic versus pulmonary), route and flexibility of dosing (tablet, ointment, or compounded suspension), safety profile and monitoring needs, and local availability.
+For many owners the appeal comes from documented clinical benefit, straightforward outpatient dosing, and access to veterinary guidance and compounding services across Canada that make precise dosing easier for small or difficult to dose patients.
+This category covers prescription-only options, practical dosing forms, and factors that influence product selection for canine cardiovascular care in the Canadian market.

 1